thumbtack/thumbprint/README.md

 # Thumbprint

-Thumbprint is a collection of UI components, CSS classes, and design tokens for use in Thumbtack projects.
+Thumbprint is the design system at Thumbtack.
 Though its primary purpose to support Thumbtack projects, we have open-sourced it for those interested in how we build and manage our documentation and code.

 [![Screenshot of Thumbprint documentation](https://i.imgur.com/kAJIzpC.png)](https://thumbprint.design/)